Digital files are easy to carry, port, and send to your lifelines!

-The digital era that has taken the photographic world by storm allows us to get rid of your old negative strips and 35mm slides by converting them into the digital format.
+The digital era that has taken the photographic world by storm allows us to get rid of your old negative strips, and 35mm slides by converting them into the digital format.
 And this, by no means, is a huge step forward as not only the digital photos provide more clarity and better quality in terms of color, contrast, and resolution.
 Along with the qualitative aspect comes the point of longevity.
-A digital picture is easy to store and will last longer than the negatives, which are prone to scratches, and the picture may also get distorted over time.
+A digital picture is easy to store and will last longer than the negatives, prone to scratches, and the picture may also get distorted over time.

 Now, the question arrives is how to do it actually.
 Suppose you have a scanner at home, well and good.
 Get the photos scanned and store them on your personal computer after editing them as well.
 But the problem arises when you do not have a scanner at home, which is the case for many households.
-Simultaneously, the low range scanners, which are usually bought for the household and smaller purposes, do not produce the best quality of scanning.
+Simultaneously, the low range scanners, which are usually bought for the household and smaller purposes, do not produce the best scanning quality.
 This is when you have to depend on the photographic labs to scan and develop your photo.

 The advantage you have with these labs is that they have the best models, which means the scanning will be of high quality, and if you go to have your slides or negatives processed in bulks, they also offer you good discount deals.
 The technicians are quite versed with the scanners and the scanning software and, thus, they are expected to produce a better quality scanning and print than the layman at home.
-But, that by no means is enough for you to trust them fully.
+But that by no means is enough for you to trust them fully.
 Question the service provider about every detail possible before placing the order.
 Look out that the scan at least produces the prints of 13X19 quality.
 Keep in mind the resolution aspect also.

 If the service provider does not give you comprehensive and satisfying replies to your queries, do not take a chance with your treasured possessions and go for any other labs.
 You will find plenty of them in your city or even your locality.
 But make sure that you go for the best.
 You should also ask them to store the photos for you on CDs or DVDs so that you can stock them quite safely and conveniently for further use.
-Having the pictures stored in CDs or your PCs allows you to upload it on social networking sites to share it with your close friends and relatives.
+Having the pictures stored in CDs or your PCs allows you to upload them on social networking sites to share them with your close friends and relatives.

 What is the slide scanner software?

 The slide scanner has been a wonderful invention, especially for those with huge stocks of old 35mm slides and negatives.
-The market is flooded with various scanners’ models from various famous brands like HP, Nikon, Epson, Kodak, Microtek, etc. and fall in different price ranges.
+The market is flooded with various scanners’ models from various famous brands like HP, Nikon, Epson, Kodak, Microtek, etc., and fall in different price ranges.

 When you buy a slide scanner, you also get slide scanning software along with it.
 Usually, the slide scanning software is of the same brand as the slide scanner you purchased.
-Thus, after buying the scanner, the first thing that you need to do is to install the software that comes in a CD-ROM to your personal computer.
+Thus, after buying the scanner, the first thing you need to do is install the software that comes in a CD-ROM to your personal computer.
 The software helps you scan the slides and negatives, storing the pictures where you want them to, and it also allows you to edit the pictures.

-When you use the slide scanner to scan the 35mm slides with your cherished memories, the first thing you have to do after powering on the scanner is to activate the software.
+When you use the slide scanner to scan the 35mm slides with your cherished memories, you have to do the first thing after powering on the scanner to activate the software.
 Then you need to select the source and follow the software instructions accordingly.
 After the picture is scanned and gets loaded to your computer, you should not store or save it immediately but preview it first to verify whether the scanning has been carried out properly.
 Specifically, look out for the resolution as the quality of the digitally printed photos depends on that.
 Thus, always select the resolution of your scanning before scanning from the tools section.
 Setting the resolution at 300 dpi is the usual convention and practice, but that is no hard and fast rule, and you can always set it according to your choice.
 The software also helps you to get rid of the dust on the slides.

 In the beginning, you might have to rely on trial and error to get the best quality picture, which may consume more time, but with a little practice, you will get quite used to and acquainted with the software.
 It is not very tough as the company looks into it that the software is user-friendly, and it can be said without an iota of doubt that they succeeded to a large extent.
 It is advisable to store your photos n TIFF format.